raivivek/raivivek.github.io/resume.rst

 SequenceServer allows users to easily set up a **BLAST+ server to be used locally** or over the web with a nice and intuitive user interface.
 It is an elegant alternative to many other similar projects that are often an overkill or too complex to set up.
-I worked with introducing a number of features and improvements over the current version.
-The important contribution includes (but not limited to) - :doc:`creating-graphical-overview-with-d3`, :doc:`understanding-blast-output` and creating the data layer, maintaining code compatibility with previous versions etc.,
+My important contribution includes (but not limited to) - :doc:`creating-graphical-overview-with-d3`, :doc:`understanding-blast-output` and creating the data layer, maintaining code compatibility with previous versions etc.,